tuures/clara/README.md

   - Keep syntax to the minimal, do not reserve words from being used as identifier.

 - Semantics: Be safe but practical
+  - Prefer immutability
-  - Prefer immutability but provide unsafe escapes with warning labels.
+  - Provide unsafe escapes with warning labels.
   - When unsure, default to safety.

 ## Design decisions